caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB">Just select the <Add> button to include this device as a thing for openHAB2</span>

-<span lang="EN-GB">NOTE: some devices may come up as **“unknown device”**.
-You can still add the device and “cure” the information later.</span>
+<span lang="EN-GB">NOTE: some devices may come up as **â€œunknown deviceâ€**.
+You can still add the device and â€œcureâ€ the information later.</span>

 <span lang="EN-GB">The normal reason for this is that the device was not able to finish the communication with HABmin during the inclusion process</span>

 <span lang="EN-GB">This might be very likely for battery powered devices since the will go to sleep mode after a certain amount of time.
 To cure this you just have to manually wake up the device (see device manual) multiple times (up to 10 times) before the communication is completed and the device is recognized as a proper thing in HABmin</span>

-<span lang="EN-GB">ATTENTION: Using the **Aeotec by Aeon Labs Z-Stick Gen5** almost every battery powered item will come up as **“unknown device”** since in the timespan you include the battery device to the stick and you do the HABmin inclusion after you plugged the stick back in will be to long an most of the devices will go back to sleep.
+<span lang="EN-GB">ATTENTION: Using the **Aeotec by Aeon Labs Z-Stick Gen5** almost every battery powered item will come up as **â€œunknown deviceâ€** since in the timespan you include the battery device to the stick and you do the HABmin inclusion after you plugged the stick back in will be to long an most of the devices will go back to sleep.
 You might prevent this by manually waking up the device again just seconds before you start the inclusion on HABmin.</span>

 <span lang="EN-GB">The other reason is that the device is not supported by the openHAB2 Z-Wave binding.
 You can check the supported devices at:</span>